chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Other Side – Analysis.md

 Well.
 The show went on.
 My classmates performed without me, without full participation marks.
 They looked good, too, I thought from the empty class line, since everyone sat with their classes while waiting for their turn.
 How I secretly yearned to be up there.

-I forgot if they won any categories, but, that’s the thing?
+I forgot if they won any categories, but, does it matter?
 I wouldn’t remember (or care) 10 years down the line if I had messed up.
 What I do remember, reluctantly grudgingly, is not taking the offer.
 Where would I have been now, had I?

 But that’s the past.
 Fast forward a little; over the years, I have explored many different areas: like sports, academics, computer, humanities.
 Seasons came and went, but I always drew closer and closer to story.
 At least, I explored it offstage, reading up in theory.